fxpoet/erc_contact_card/README.md

 It's really simple.
 I want to create a standard form for use as a digital business card.
 We can think of two forms like the Bussiness Card.

-1. Standard Bussiness Card
+1. Standard Business Card
     - It is a normal businees card that informs company and contact information to a person.
 2. Commercial Contact Card
-    - It is a infomation card for a store which need reservation, order, delivery.
+    - It is an information card for a store which needs reservation, order, delivery.

-Especially in case 2, that smart contract can help you peer to peer deal without online shop.
+Especially in case 2, that smart contract can help you peer to peer deal without an online shop.

 ## Specification